Roland-Pfeiffer/AutoMOMI_2023/readme.md

+This is a slightly adapted and updated version of the original AutoMOMI code in:

+Kvæstad, B., Hansen, B. H., & Davies, E. (2022).
+Automated morphometrics on microscopy images of Atlantic cod larvae using Mask R-CNN and classical machine vision techniques.
+MethodsX, 9, 101598. https://doi.org/10.1016/j.mex.2021.101598

+Original readme below:

 # Welcome to AutoMOMI (Automated Morphometrics On Microscope Images) powered by Mask R-CNN!

 AutoMOMI is a software for fully automated morphometrics of microscope images